Status: medium

 STATUS OVERVIEW: A chirp every 30 seconds on a First Alert unit typically indicates a low battery condition.
 Do not disconnect the unit permanently.
 It is a critical life-safety component.

-Fix First Alert Smoke Detector Beeping Every 30 Seconds
+First Alert Beeping Every 30 Seconds: Battery or Age?

 1 Diagnostic Steps